-LTAR Network and USDA Climate Hubs are working to develop knowledge and technology for sound resource management via research with partners.
+LTAR Network and USDA Climate Hubs are working to develop knowledge and technology for sound resource management via research and collaboration with stakeholders.
 The goal is to ensure sustained crop and livestock production and ecosystem services from agroecosystems, and to forecast and verify the effects of environmental changes, public policies, and emerging technologies.

-Average annual temperature October-September compared to mean temperature for (1901-2000) (data obtained from NOAA)
+Average annual temperature variation compared to mean temperature for (1901 -2000) (data obtained from NOAA)